 Sometimes we are asked why growers should consider owning shares in Zespri.
 There are a number of reasons that you should consider when making a decision, including:

-- Ensuring that the industry marketing body (Zespri) is owned and controlled by the growers whose kiwifruit it sells
+- promoting the ownership and control of the industry marketing body (Zespri) by the growers whose kiwifruit it sells

-- Ensuring Zespri remains (in the majority) truly representative of kiwifruit growers when it lobbies Government on behalf of the industry and represents the industry overseas
+- improving Zespri’s ability to remain (in the majority) truly representative of kiwifruit growers when it lobbies Government on behalf of the industry and represents the industry overseas

 - The ability to share in corporate income streams (through dividends) as well as orchard gate returns (OGR).

 All of these reasons come down to one concept, alignment of grower interests and shareholder interests to make the industry stronger.

 When Zespri was corporatised in 2000, all exporting growers were allotted shares.
 At that point in time, there was near perfect alignment of interests.
 While other primary industry groups that have had a single desk exporter have been set up as a cooperative in a way that ensured only those that participate in the industry have the shares, the Government did not set Zespri up that way.
 This has led to a growing mis-alignment and resulted in some of the recommendations growers voted for in the KISP referendum and subsequent Special Meeting.